argoproj/argo-rollouts/docs/features/analysis.md

 ```

 ## Analysis with multiple templates
 A Rollout can reference multiple AnalysisTemplates when constructing an AnalysisRun.
-This allows users to create
+This allows users to compose
-multiple AnalysisTemplates and have a Rollout chose which the AnalysisTemplates it should use.
-If multiple templates
-are referenced, then the controller will merge the templates together.
-The controller combines the metrics and args
+analysis from multiple AnalysisTemplates.
+If multiple templates are referenced, then the controller will merge the
-fields of all the templates.
+templates together.
+The controller combines the metrics and args fields of all the templates.

 Rollout referencing multiple AnalysisTemplates: